jainil63/Jarvis/README.md

   uv run ruff format .
   ```

 ## Great Thank You

 A great thank you & shout out to [@razorblade23](https://github.com/razorblade23) for creating [PyCrucible](https://github.com/razorblade23/PyCrucible).
 It help a lot in bundling the python app to an executable for convenience.

+Also great thank you to [@JeelDobariya38](https://github.com/JeelDobariya38) for guide me to improve my code quality and for suggesting newer ideas for this project.